Ruby Sparks (2012)

-Directors: Jonathan Dayton; Valerie Faris.
+Directors: Jonathan Dayton, Valerie Faris

-Starring: Paul Dano; Zoe Kazan; Chris Messina; Annette Bening; Antonio Banderas; Steve Coogan; Elliott Gould.
+Starring: Paul Dano, Zoe Kazan, Chris Messina, Annette Bening, Antonio Banderas, Steve Coogan.
+Elliott Gould

-Written by co-star “dream girl” Zoe Kazan, Ruby Sparks casts a critical eye over the male tendency to imagine perfection in their romantic interests instead of admiring the reality of their partners, only the female character is literally imagined and produced on-screen as a physical manifestation of this imagination in this picture.
-The topic alone is enticing, and the delivery manages to wrap this up in the same light-hearted manner that the co-directors’ previous picture – Little Miss Sunshine – does, too, without avoiding any of the darker undertones in doing so.
-The balance is a difficult one to reach, but I feel it’s reached with the same efficiency inRuby Sparks as it is with Little Miss Sunshine, while still being vastly different through being a much more intimate and somewhat claustrophobic look at interpersonal relationships, as opposed to the wider family-based scope of Little Miss Sunshine.
+Written by co-lead Zoe Kazan, granddaughter of iconic film director Elia Kazan, Ruby Sparks casts a critical eye over the male tendency to imagine perfection in their romantic interests instead of admiring the reality of their partners, only the female character is literally imagined and produced on-screen as a physical manifestation of the imagination of the film’s writer antagonist Calvin (Paul Dano – There Will Be Blood).
+The topic alone is enticing, and the delivery manages to wrap this up in the same light-hearted manner that the co-directors’ previous picture – Little Miss Sunshine – did too, without avoiding any of the darker undertones in doing so.
+The balance is a difficult one to reach, but feels as effectively handled in Ruby Sparks as it was in Little Miss Sunshine, though Sparks does perhaps offer a more intimate and somewhat claustrophobic look at interpersonal relationships.
 It doesn’t feel as warm as a result, but it’s certainly worthy of having a critical eye cast over it, if not so much a passive one.